 I would love to take the credit for finding all the best pink destinations, but truth to be told the pink is finding me.
 I never make my own pink skies in Lightroom that don’t exist in real life.
-This places are truly pink that you’ll be able to see with a naked eye.
+Otherwise, everything could be pink.
+These places are truly pink that you’ll be able to see with a naked eye.

 Gorgeous Pink Places on Instagram You Need to Visit

 Salt lakes of Las Coloradas are naturally pink due to the amount of salt and red algae.
 These are the only pink lake that you can come to close, as Lake Hillier in Australia doesn’t have a passage to it and can only be seen from the air.

 My flamingo photo made Las Coloradas slightly too famous.
 Unfortunately, way too many tourists were trying to go there after the photo went viral, so walking or touching the water is now strictly forbidden.
 Police guarding the place will yell at you if you even get too close.

 Pink Street in Lisbon

 There are many colorful streets around the world, but so far only one pink street in Lisbon, Portugal.
 If you stumble upon it at night, you might not even realize its pink as it’s full of people drinking and early in the morning it’s too dirty to see the pink color of it.
 Try it catch it early afternoon 😉

 Pietro Nolita restaurant in NYC

 You must have seen Pietro Nolita restaurant in photos from the fashion week.
 The place is quite small, but you can easily spot it by looking at girls posing in front it.
 The majority of them though never get in for lunch, which is the biggest mistake one can ever make!
 This eco-friendly place offers a menu of just a few pasta and salad, but they’re all delicious!